GeoMOER/moer-msc-advanced-SDM/docs/units/_unit00/unit00-01_learning_environment.md

 The link to the Ilias space for this course can be found [here](https://ilias.uni-marburg.de/goto.php?target=crs_3203176){:target="_blank"}.
 Note that you have to log in with your student account.
 There is also a forum in Ilias, which you can use for getting in touch with your fellow students.

-## GitHub Classroom

-You will use GitHub Classroom for uploading your assignments and for getting familiar with git.
-The link for joining our GitHub Classroom can be found in Ilias.
-Please add your full name or your student account name to your GitHub profile.